 - Go to religious or spiritual services.

 - Talk to other caregivers.

-- Look at websites, books or brochures for people dealing with cancer.
+- Look at websites, books, or brochures for people dealing with cancer.

-Going With Your Loved One to Medical Visits
+Going with Your Loved One to the Doctor

-Before you go
+Before you go to the doctor

 Your loved one may ask you to come to doctor visits.
 This may be a key role for you.
 Here are some tips for going to the doctor: